Star Trek IV: The Voyage Home

 Parents Need to Know

-Parents need to know that this Star Trek movie is the most farcical of the big-screen series.
+Parents need to know that Star Trek IV: The Voyage Home is the most farcical of the big-screen series.
 As much comedy as adventure derives from the journey of the Starfleet heroes to 1986 Earth, and the relative rudeness and local color they encounter in San Francisco.
-There are instances of comical swearing and drug references.
+While this installment is less scary and violent than most other Star Trek movies, there are instances of comical swearing and drug references.
+There is also a depiction of the killing of whales.

 What's the story?